Dwarf Fortress: Functional mechanics

 The player initially can see a top-down view of the surface-level of the fortress site; each layer of a z-axis level can be viewed when the player changes it.
 An entire underground level would be seen as its entire section of terrain while a mountain at the surface level would have only its section visible with the remaining surface landscape.
 Thus, for digging, the player can designate, for every z-level starting from the surface, staircases to be carved, and, at the final designated level, end the staircase by having it dug into a room.

 The geology in Dwarf Fortress is fairly accurate.
 Rocks like olivine and gabbro can be dug up.
 The topmost layer usually consists of sand, clay or plain soil—this can be used for underground farming.
 Deeper levels will be layers of rock; minerals appear in layers or clusters around the right depth.
 Gems like tourmalines appear in rare clusters.
-Water is simulated like falling sand, every space can contain up to seven levels of it.
+Water is simulated like falling sand; every tile can contain up to seven levels of it.
 A tile having one level of water is the lowest, while a tile with seven is full.
 There is a system for simulating temperature and heat.
 Fires can spread and burn dwarves and furniture.
 There are four basic seasons in an in-game year: spring, summer, autumn and winter.

 Mineral ores can be mined just like normal stone and the raw ore can be smelted to produce their corresponding metal bars.
 Different ores or metal bars can be alloyed together for higher quality materials.
-For steel production, flux stones are used to make pig iron bars and smelt it with regular iron and coal (or charcoal).
+For steel production, flux stones are used to make pig iron bars and smelt it with regular iron and coke (or charcoal).
 Specific metal items can be melted back to their respective bars.
 Without steel, the alloy bronze or regular iron are the next best suitable metals to use.
 Bronze requires two ores or bars of tin and copper.
 The metal adamantine, found deep below, is extremely light but very strong, making it excellent for sharp weapons and armor.
 Raw adamantine can be extracted into strands and can further be either woven in cloth or smelted into wafers.